Alexandra Joel: Bibliography

 Her book, Rosetta: A Scandalous True Story, was a biography of her unknown great-grandmother who ran away with a Chinese fortune teller named Zeno the Magnificent.
 It has been optioned for a mini-series by Matchbox Pictures, a subsidiary of NBCUniversal.

 Rosetta: A Scandalous True Story was described by the Sydney Morning Herald as a 'thrilling study of reinvention'.
 The Australian called Joel herself 'a mesmerising storyteller'.

 Her previous two books, Best Dressed: 200 Years of Fashion in Australia and Parade: The Story of Fashion in Australia both detailed the development of fashion, style and national identity.

-Joel's most recent book, an historical novel titled The Paris Model, was published by HarperCollins Australia on 20 January 2020 and subsequently in the United States and Canada.
+The Paris Model, was published by HarperCollins Australia on 20 January 2020 and subsequently in the United States and Canada.
+It has also been published in Germany, Romania and Hungary.

-Her latest novel, The Royal Correspondent, is out now in Australia and later in the year internationally in 2021.
+The Royal Correspondent, was published by HarperCollins Australia on 3 February 2021, in September 2021 in the United States and Canada and is to be published in the UK on 25 May 2023.

+Alexandra's latest novel The Artist's Secret, was published by HarperCollins Australia on 4 January 2023 and will be published in the United States and Canada on a date to be announced.